MicrosoftDocs/azure-devops-docs/docs/test/load-test/reference-qa.md

 **A**: If this happens, you must take the Visual Studio product key from your MSDN subscription and use the "Change my Product License" option on the Product Information page.
-You must do this on every machine where you want to run load tests using VSTS.
+You must do this on every machine where you want to run load tests using Azure DevOps.
 To get the product key, [visit this site](https://msdn.microsoft.com/subscriptions/keys/).

 ### Q: Why did the REST API calls that I use stop working?